mdiep/MMMarkdown/README.md

     // Returns @"<p><del>Mistaken</del></p>"

 ## Setup
-Adding MMMarkdown to your Mac or iOS project is easy.
+Adding MMMarkdown to your project is easy.

 If you’d like to use [Carthage](https://github.com/Carthage/Carthage), add the following line to your `Cartfile`: